SalvatorePreviti/js13k-2022/post-mortem.md

 ---

 The graphics gets a bit of inspiration from the 90s.
-Movies like The Lawnmower, Hackers, and of course games like Doom, Unreal, and the old 90s demoscene.
-So nothing too fancy and a definitely camp/kitsch.
+Movies like The Lawnmower, Hackers, B movies CGI, and of course games like Doom, Unreal, and the old 90s demoscene.
+So nothing too fancy but everything quite camp and kitsch.
 A fun way to remember the 90s, and the time when I was a teenager.
-Also a bit of inspiration from brutalist and baroque architecture, and a lot of pentagons and hexagons everywhere.
-Avoided to use pentagrams, too obvious, and I wanted to avoid the obvious.
+Also a bit of inspiration from brutalist and baroque architecture.
+There are a lot of pentagons and hexagons everywhere, but avoided to use pentagrams, too obvious, and I wanted to avoid the obvious.

 Is quite hard to create a consistent style in so little amount of space, but I think I managed to do it enough.

 ---

-During development I listened to more metal than usual.
+During development I listened to more metal than usual, due to the theme and the setting of the game seemed a good decision.
 Went through many artists in my playlist, in particular: Black Sabbath, Slayer, Metallica, Pantera, Sepultura.
 Two albums of Sepultura (brazilian metal band) got me pretty inspired, Dante XXI (based on Dante's inferno) and A-Lex (based on Clockwork Orange).
 There is in A-Lex a metal version of Beethoven's Symphony No. 9 that sounded great.
 Found another great metal execution of Beethoven's ["Moonlight Sonata", Piano Sonata No. 14](https://www.youtube.com/watch?v=r6CTw_a0I14) that sounded just like it was made for the game.

 Not being at all versed in music composition, I had a chat online on JS13K Slack with [Ryan Malm](https://github.com/Rybar), gave him access to a first demo of the game, explained my idea and the sources of inspiration, and in just few hours he made a first short version of the song.
 And it was amazing!
 Perfect.
 That's it.